Anastasia Taylor-Lind: Life and work

 Maidan – Portraits from the Black Square is a powerfully concentrated statement, both about the nature and cost of violent protest.
 It eschews the familiar route of visceral, on-the-ground reportage for something more restrained and considered.
 You look into the faces of these ordinary people and you cannot help but wonder what it took to bring them to this point and what has happened to them since.

 She published her second monograph, The Devil's Horsemen, in September 2018.

 A wide variety of organizations have recognized and supported her projects through awards such as the Pictures of the Year International, Sony World Photography Awards, Royal Photographic Society Bursaries and the FNAC Grant at Visa pour l'Image.

 Together with journalist Alisa Sopova, Taylor-Lind has been documenting the war in eastern Ukraine since it began.
 Her work has been published in The New York Times, Time the Associated Press and the BBC World Service.

 In 2019 Taylor-Lind documented New York City's childcare crisis for Time magazine.
 An exhibition of the work was shown as one of Fotografiska's inaugural exhibitions opening in 2020.

 In 2020, Taylor-Lind published a photo album series titled "5 km from the frontline", which showcased the reality of everyday life Ukrainians who live near the front line of the frozen conflict in Donbas.
 Her 2023 exposition "Ukraine: Photographs from the Frontline" was presented at the Imperial War Museum and subsequently at Verdun's Memorial.
-She was injured in June 2023 in a missile attack in Kramtorsk.
+She was injured in June 2023 in a missile attack in Kramatorsk.

 Taylor-Lind's debut collection, One Language, won the 2021 International Book & Pamphlet Competition judged by Daljit Nagra & Pascale Petit.
 It was published by Smith|Doorstop in 2022.
 Maggie Mackay, in her review of the four prize-winning collections of the year, wrote that One Language was "as close to war as I hope I’ll ever be".

 In 2025, she was part of Alfredo Jaar's exhibition Inferno & Paradiso for Cortona On The Move.